Austinuc/alx-low_level_programming/0x01-variables_if_else_while/README.md

-3-print_alphabets.c | Prints alphabets in lowercase and then in uppercase 4-print_alphabt.c | Prints all the alphabets in lowercase except q and e 5-print_numbers.c | Prints all single digit numbers of base 10
+3-print_alphabets.c | Prints alphabets in lowercase and then in uppercase 4-print_alphabt.c | Prints all the alphabets in lowercase except q and e 5-print_numbers.c | Prints all single digit numbers of base 10 6-print_numberz.c | Prints all single digit number of base 10 using putchar function